-from the well-that's-too-bad dept
+from the take-this-loaded-gun,-press-it-to-your-temple-and-await-further-instructions dept

 Is there anything more gloriously effed-up than IP law?
 I submit to you there is not.
 Here's the sub-headline for Eriq Gardner's Hollywood Reporter article, which deftly sums up the predicament facing a filmmaker looking to make a movie based on an old Buck Rogers novella.

 Don Murphy can only clear rights if he potentially violates them first.That's the ruling boiled down to a dozen words.
 The details, while enlightening, do nothing to change the underlying fact that Murphy may have to get sued for copyright infringement before he's allowed to prove he isn't infringing on anything.

 That's not the only conundrum Murphy's facing.
 The other is this: no studio wants to touch the project until the rights have been sorted out.
 Murphy announced his plans to make a film based on "Armageddon 2419 A.D." at last year's Comic Con.
 The book was published in 1928.
 Murphy believes the copyright on the book and characters expired in 1956.